aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 For more information on error handling, including how to inspect for specific error types, see the [Handling Errors]({{% ref "handling-errors.md" %}}) documentation.

-#### Responses with io.ReadCloser
+#### Responses with `io.ReadCloser`

 Some API operations return a response struct that contain an output member that is an `io.ReadCloser`.
-If you're making requests with these operations, always be sure to call `io.ReadCloser` member's `Close` method after you've completed reading the content.
+This will be the case for API operations that expose some element of their output in the body of the HTTP response itself.

-For example {{% alias service=S3 %}} `GetObject` operation returns a response whose `Body` member is an `io.ReadCloser`:
+For example, {{% alias service=S3 %}} `GetObject` operation returns a response whose `Body` member is an `io.ReadCloser` for accessing the object payload.

+{{% pageinfo color="warning" %}}
+**You MUST ALWAYS `Close()` any `io.ReadCloser` output members, regardless of whether you've consumed its content.
+Failure to do so can leak resources and potentially create issues with reading response bodies for operations called in the future.**
+{{% /pageinfo %}}

 ```go
 resp, err := s3svc.GetObject(context.TODO(), &s3.GetObjectInput{...})